fawni/kyuun/README.md

 ## Motivation

-Sometimes i want to a quick summary about a playlist to ~~judge~~ get a general idea of what it offers.
+Sometimes i want a quick summary about a playlist to ~~judge~~ get a general idea of what it offers.
 For me it's particularily interesting for the unique playlists that Spotify taylors to each user!

 <img alt="scrot" width="85%" src="assets/scrot.png" />